 1. Outdoor Plants

 There’s a lot to be said for plant-covered balconies.
 Besides being pretty, it pumps needed oxygen into the polluted city.
 Plus, busting out jungle cover means you can even buffer some noise around you as an added bonus.
 If you do opt for this route, plants need to be local, hardy, and able to survive year-round life at that exposure.
 Keep in mind the added wind shear of elevated balconies.
-For added ambiance, choose a plant with a relaxing fragrances such as jasmine.
+For added ambiance, choose plants with relaxing fragrances such as jasmine.

 Unfortunately, having a lot of plants on your balcony does require upkeep, as watering can be problematic on balconies.
 Hauling pots filled at the sink or bathtub through the living room to the deck isn’t the wild party you’d think.
 So, if your watering source isn’t at close proximity, or if gardening isn’t your strong suit, opt for faux jungle cover instead.
-Get creative with artificial greenery that attaches directly to fences.
+Get creative with artifical greenery that attaches directly to fences.

 2. Balcony Shutters